 The Entry/Exit System will apply to all third-country nationals visiting the Schengen Area under all travel purposes.
 It is also applicable for both short-term and long-term stays and pertains citizens of countries that:

-- Are eligible for visa-exempt travel in the Schengen Area, that is, citizens that are required to complete an ETIAS application prior to traveling to any member state, starting 2021
+- Are eligible for visa-exempt travel in the Schengen Area, that is, citizens that are required to complete an ETIAS application prior to traveling to any member state, starting towards the end of 2022

 - Are required to carry a Schengen visa

 Furthermore, citizens that, at some point, have been refused entry for short-term visits to the Schengen Area will also be registered in the EES.

 How Does the Entry/Exit System Work?